-&lt;sup>9 http://www.argusleader.com/story/news/2017/04/28/poet-accuses-engineering-company-failure-quest-cellulosic-ethanol/100993870/ volumes of supply have been recorded to California than were anticipated for the whole Pacific region in the previous work, with a 2017 supply of 350 million gallons anticipated for 2017 by California Air Resources Board (2018a), double the medium scenario modeled by Malins et al. (2015).
-Assumed supply in the updated model is set to peak at 900 million gallons of distillate substitutes (renewable diesel plus renewable jet) in 2025, and then reduce slightly to 2030 as credit generation by other compliance pathways such as ZEVs accelerate.
-This compares to a total supply of up to 1.65 billion gallons of distillate substitutes assumed in the illustrative compliance scenarios from ARB (California Air Resources Board, 2018a).
-These volumes of HVO supply remain well within the expected global production capacity as documented by Malins et al. (2015).
+Potential volumes of renewable diesel from the hydrotreated vegetable oil (HVO) pathway have been increased compared to those modeled in Malins et al. (2015).
+This reflects that higher volumes of supply have been recorded to California than were anticipated for the whole Pacific region in the previous work, with a 2017 supply of 350 million gallons anticipated for 2017 by California Air Resources Board (2018a), double the medium scenario modeled by Malins et al. (2015).
+Assumed supply in the updated model is set to peak at 950 million gallons of distillate substitutes (renewable diesel plus renewable jet) in 2023, remain at that level until 2025, and then reduce to 750 million gallons supplied in 2030 as credit generation by other compliance pathways such as ZEVs accelerates.
+This compares to a total 2023 supply of 950 to 1,250 million gallons of distillate substitutes assumed in the illustrative compliance scenarios from ARB (California Air Resources Board, 2018a), and an average 2030 supply across all scenarios of 1,230 million gallons.
+These volumes of HVO supply remain well within the expected global production capacity as documented by Malins et al. (2015), and given the strong market signal from LCFS credits it is reasonable to anticipate that California will receive a significant fraction of global supply.